Indiana vs. Miami Predictions & Picks - NCAA Tournament Second Round

 Indiana vs. Miami Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest features the Miami Hurricanes (26-7) and the Indiana Hoosiers (23-11) squaring off at MVP Arena in what is expected to be a close matchup, with a projected 74-72 victory for Miami according to our computer prediction.
-Game time is at 8:40 PM ET on March 19.
+Sunday's contest at MVP Arena has the Miami Hurricanes (26-7) matching up with the Indiana Hoosiers (23-11) at 8:40 PM ET (on March 19).
+Our computer prediction projects a close 74-72 victory for Miami, so it should be a tight matchup.

-According to our computer prediction, Miami projects to cover the 1.5-point spread in its matchup against Indiana.
-The total is currently listed at 146.5, and the two sides are projected to hit the over.
+According to our computer prediction, Miami is a good bet to cover the spread, which is currently listed at 1.5.
+The two sides are projected to eclipse the 145.5 total.

 Indiana vs. Miami Game Info & Odds